justalemon/SimpleSync/README.md

 * Static (the Weather and Time never changes, unless is done manually)
 * Real (uses the information of real-life cities via Timezones and OpenWeatherMap for Time and Weather respectively)

 Unlike other Synchronization scripts, the resource is highly configurable.
-You can change the Dynamic Weather switches, the duration of the Time and more options.
-Developers even have exports that they can use!
-No more scripts fighting for controlling the Time and Weather.
+You can change the Dynamic Weather switches, the scale of the Time and more options.
+No more scripts fighting for controlling the Time and Weather!
+Developers have exports available that they can use.

+Before using SimpleSync, disable other Time and Weather scripts like vMenu (`vmenu_enable_weather_sync` and `vmenu_enable_time_sync` convars to `false`) and vSync (stop the resource).

 [appveyor-img]: https://img.shields.io/appveyor/ci/justalemon/simplesync.svg?label=appveyor
 [appveyor-url]: https://ci.appveyor.com/project/justalemon/simplesync